Standards covered by or related to COMBINE activities

 SBML development is coordinated by an elected editorial board and central developer team.

-More than 200 software supporting SBML can be found in the SBML software guide.
+Over 250 software systems known to support SBML can be found in the SBML software documentation.
 APIs are available to help implementing support: libSBML in C++ and JSBML in Java.

 SED-ML